andreaaraldo/BROKEN-PJ/README.txt

  \____)____)_| |_(______/|_|_| |_| |_|

 Thank you for joining the ccnSim community!
-This is a brief installation guide.
+This is ccnSim v0.3

 You can freely download ccnSim from the project site: http://www.enst.fr/~drossi/ccnSim .

-We assume that you have downloaded and installed Omnet++ (version >= 4.1) on your machine.

-You must have a minimal boost installation on your system, before installing ccnSim.

-In order to install ccnSim, it is first necessary to patch your omnet installation.
-Then, you can compile the ccnSim source code.
-These steps are as follows:

-	cd CCNSIM_DIR
-	cp ./patch/ctopology.h OMNET_DIR/include/
-	cp ./patch/ctopology.cc OMNET_DIR/src/sim
-	cd  OMNET_DIR && make && cd CCNSIM
-	./scripts/makemake
-	make

-We suppose that CCNSIM_DIR and OMNET_DIR contain the installation directory of ccnSim  and Omnet++ respectively.
+To install ccnSim, follow the instructions on the manual, Section 1.4 .

 To run your first simulation
 	./ccnSim -u Cmdenv